Difference Between REALTORS® and Real Estate Agents

 Prospective agents and brokers must also complete and file an application for licensure.
 Candidates must also pass the two-part licensing exam.
 The test consists of both national and state sections.
 The National section is developed and provided by professional testing service PSI Services LLC (PSI).
 The State section of the license examination is developed by the North Carolina Real Estate Commission and administered for the Commission by PSI to only North Carolina license applicants.

-In addition to the exam, application, and educational requirements, NC real estate agents and brokers must also satisfy the character requirement laid out from the Commission.
+In addition to the exam, application, and educational requirements, NC real estate brokers must also satisfy the character requirement laid out from the Commission.

 Criminal Offenses, Professional License Disciplinary Actions, and Liens or Unpaid Judgments.
 These three (3) questions relate to matters that may affect the Commission’s determination as to whether you possess the requisite “Character” for licensure.
 It is extremely important that you honestly answer these questions and provide the required explanations and documentation.
 Failure to disclose a matter relating to your character is a separate character issue that may be considered in addition to the underlying offense or issue.
 Failure to answer or provide all required information will result in your application being returned or in an application processing delay.